browsermedia/browsercms/README.markdown

 # BrowserCMS: Humane Content Management for Rails

 This is a fork to extract UI strings to make possible to use BrowserCMS in languages other than English.
-I am using the built in I18n module with the simple backend.
+I am using the built in I18n module with the simple backend, so there is no need to install or do anything special.

 ## Try it out